All Episodes

 That's between 5% and 7% more than Sony anticipated.

-We'll stay competitive, but we won't do anything that damages the industry long term, saying that Sony has a responsibility not to accelerate price declines in a way that could hurt the uh the industry.
+We'll stay competitive, but we won't do anything that damages the industry long term, saying that Sony has a responsibility not to accelerate price declines in a way that could hurt the industry.

 Why are prices coming down?